velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 <p>&nbsp;<p>

-Are we really thinking holistically about data modelling, caching, and how it affects the entire systems architecture?
+Are we really thinking holistically about data modelling, caching, and how it affects the entire systems architecture?<!-- .element: class="fragment roll-in" -->

 ---